woshilapin/sivi/README.md

 Finally, you can run it.

-    $ node start
+    $ npm start

-Your web application is now accessible on http://localhost:3000/.
+Your web application is now accessible on http://127.0.0.1:3000/.